WMS Research Grants

 - Applicant applies in only one grant category.

 - The project will result in a substantive contribution to the field of wilderness and environmental medicine.

 - The project is well defined.

-- The work can be reasonably completed within one year of grant award.
+- The work can reasonably be completed within 18 months of award notification.

 - Application is complete and follows the required format (see Grant Application Instructions for details).